MARKETING MANAGER FAST STATS

 Team leadership - lead a team of creative writers and designers and a technical team of IT and social media professionals to reach specific markets and forge in to new and emerging ones in a competitive and profit-driven environment

-Strategic planning - identifying trends and challenges in marketplaces and analyzing their fit for the demographics and pricing targets of a given product as a tool to produce a multi-channel campaign to promote products and and strengthen brand identity
+Strategic management and planning - identifying trends and challenges in marketplaces and analyzing their fit for the demographics and pricing targets of a given product as a tool to produce a multi-channel campaign to promote products and and strengthen brand identity

 Digital marketing - analytics certification or comfortable knowledge of Google analytics, Google AdWords, SEO, social media campaigning, UX and website optimization as well as adaptability to different marketing software employed by companies